chrisalexman/image-resizer/README.md

 - width range: 1023 or 1024

 ### OUTPUT
-- .jpg file as close to the 4:3 aspect ratio as possible
+- .jpg file as close to the 2.5 x 3.5 inch ratio as possible

 ### SOURCES:
 - https://pillow.readthedocs.io/en/stable/reference/Image.html